nodejs/node/doc/api/stream.markdown

 `function () { }`

-After a `write()` method returned `false`, this event is emitted to indicate that it is safe to write again.
+Emitted when the stream's write queue empties and it's safe to write without buffering again.
+Listen for it when `stream.write()` returns `false`.

 ### Event: 'error'